-Plan your marketing by putting together a short- to mid-term plan for the remainder of 2021 and advance plans for what you are going to do in 2022 when the main source markets will start to travel more frequently.
-This could mean budgeting for a paid-for social media plan.
-Your plan should, at the very least, include the actions mentioned above and an email campaign or newsletter to your existing direct and business customers.
+Plan this “marketing” by putting together a short- to mid-term plan for the remainder of 2021 and advance plans for what you are going to do in 2022 when the main source markets will start to travel more frequently.
+This could mean budgeting for a paid-for social media plan, but at the very least actions as mentioned above and an email campaign/newsletter to your existing direct and business customers.
 Communicate what is happening even in the lockdown in your country.
-If you have an Export Marketing Plan, focus on the parts you planned to do before the COVID-19 pandemic.
-What can you do now?
-For example, does your website need any updating that you can do yourself?
+If you have an Export Marketing Plan, then focus on the part of this that you planned to do before the pandemic; what parts can you do now, does your website need updating that you can do yourself, etc.

 During these past 18 months, in which Covid-19 really hit the tourism industry, it would have been and still is an ideal opportunity to re-think the products and services that you are currently offering.
-If things were normal, you would be able to survey existing customers and get feedback from them to build profiles of what your clients like or not.
-However, in the current times, you have no clients or at least very few, and so a slightly different approach will be needed.
-There are many ways of looking at this, but to keep it simple for you to be able to adapt, here are a few pointers:
+In a “normal” period, you would be able to survey customers that you have and get feedback from them and then be able to build profiles of what your clients like or do not like, but in the current times, you have no clients or at least very few, and so a slightly different approach will be needed.
+There are many ways of looking at this, but here are a few simple pointers for you to be able to adapt.

-In times of reduced demand, it is important to cut the number of suppliers you have.
-Work more closely with a smaller number who you can negotiate better payment terms or trading terms with in the future.
-The more fixed assets a level of the travel chain has, such as vehicles, accommodation, overseas sales offices, the more they will be suffering.
-For example, hoteliers will be desperate to fill rooms and will/should offer lower rates or higher commissions.
-Make sure your business benefits and make sure part of this is also terms and conditions for cancellation.
+In times of reduced demand, it is important to cut the number of suppliers you have and to work more closely with a smaller number, with whom you can negotiate better payment terms or trading terms in the future.
+The more fixed assets (such as vehicles, their own accommodation, overseas sales offices) a level of the travel chain has, the more they will be feeling the pain.
+For example, hoteliers will be desperate to fill rooms and will/should offer lower rates and/or higher commissions.
+Make sure your business benefits, and make sure your terms and conditions regarding cancellation are part of this.

-The larger, regional/major chains will be doing their own things.
-This might be the time to strengthen the relationships with the partners you can work with for a sustainable future.
-Develop a meaningful commercial relationship for the future.
-Do not spread your business too thin by working with too many suppliers.
+The larger, regional/major chains will be doing their own things, so maybe this is the time to strengthen the relationships with the partners you can work with for a sustainable future.
+Develop a meaningful commercial relationship for the future, instead of spreading your business too thin by working with too many suppliers.

 Review what you have sold before and why

-Many tourism companies sell their product or service in a way that has not changed in a long time, because “that is the way we have always done it.”
+It is common for many companies to sell their product or service in a way that has not changed in a long time: “that’s the way we have always done it”.
 Now is the time to look at the trends and style of things you can offer.
-With the increasing demand for community engagement and sustainable tourism, you have to do more than saying you do it.
-Build your programmes around these critical and important parts of the tourism experience.
+With demand that will keep increasing for community engagement and sustainable tourism, you have to do more than say you do it.
+Build your programmes around these critical and important facets to the tourism experience.
 The CBI has constantly invested heavily into providing information for tourism SMEs throughout the Covid-19 pandemic.
-These reports and articles will be the basis for your development.
+These reports and articles will be the basis of your development.

 This is also an ideal time to survey your destination and think seriously about working with other SMEs in your tourism industry.
 These could be accommodation suppliers, local or regional tour operators in another part of your destination, or someone else that provides an interesting experience that you can include.
-One thing is for sure, and that is that people are looking for far more experiential tourism features to their holidays.
-The global lockdowns will increase this.
+One thing is certain, and that is that people are looking for far more experiential tourism features in their holidays, and the global lockdowns will drive that further.

-As SMEs, you can and should be able to deliver specialist experiences.
+As SMEs, you can and should be far more adept at delivering specialist experiences.
 By working together, you can match the larger national or regional tourism players and go to markets with new and exciting ideas and packages.
-Some ideas can even be re-worked old ideas with a new and exciting twist.
+Some can even be reworked “old” ones with a new and exciting twist.
 This is going to be paramount as trends evolve as a result of the pandemic.

-Having looked at immediate actions and then the next steps, make a checklist to make sure that you have done everything.
-This is very important.
-Your website and social media content give inspiration for now, as well as your planning for future marketing.
-One thing that COVID-19 has done is level the industry out, so it is now that SMEs can show their true value in the industry and build themselves in the future.
+Having looked at immediate actions and then the next steps, make a checklist to ensure that you have done everything.
+This is very important, especially your website and social media content, which provides inspiration for now, as well as your planning for future marketing.
+One thing that COVID-19 has done is level the industry out, so it is now that SMEs can show their true value in the industry and build themselves up for the future.

-Yes, it is going to be hard, but if you plan and keep going, then you have an equal opportunity.
-Remember, larger companies have higher overheads, whereas small companies can be flexible and move fast if they see opportunities.
+Yes, it is going to be hard, but if you plan and keep at it, you have an equal opportunity.
+Remember, larger companies have higher overheads, whereas small companies can be nimble and move fast if they see opportunities.

 - Make that checklist of actions, go through it and engage your whole team.
 DO NOT LEAVE IT – it will be so easy to slow down and let things stop!

-- Communicate with your national and regional tourism associations, tourism boards and other stakeholders.
-They may well be looking at stimulus programmes for tourism or economic help which you could benefit from in the mid- to long-term.
+- Keep in touch with your national and/or regional tourism associations, tourism boards and other stakeholders.
+They may well be looking at stimulus programmes for tourism or economic assistance, which you could benefit from in the mid to long term.

 - Look at your products and how you can make them better.
 Are you leaving too many opportunities for potential clients to only buy one thing from you when you could be offering more?
-This applies to both tour operators in national, regional and local destinations and accommodation suppliers.
+This applies to both tour operators in destinations (national/regional/local) and accommodation suppliers.
 Read our studies about trends on the European outbound tourism market and product development to focus your efforts.

-4. The future – what or where is your market now and in the mid term?
+4. The Future – What or where is your market now and in the mid term?

-Remember COVID-19 will dissipate, becoming less deadly, but will not disappear.
+Remember that Covid-19 will dissipate and become less deadly, but it will not disappear.

-What health checks will there be needed in your country that are internationally accepted and in the source market country?
-Will travellers need extra checks to re-enter their own country?
+What health checks will be needed in your country that are accepted internationally and in the source market country (will they need extra checks to re-enter their own country?)

 What airlines will be operating after this to your destination and from where?